Liposuction Procedures, Risks & Recovery

 If a plastic surgeon will be performing your liposuction, then sedation with general anesthetic will probably be used as this allows for lots of fat to be removed fairly quickly.

-If a dermatologist is performing the procedure, they will usually use local anesthetic with or without a mild sedative.
-Although this is a perfectly acceptable method for liposuction, the dermatologist won’t be able to extract as much fat as the plastic surgeon and the patient is likely to experience more discomfort and sometimes pain.
+Although this is a perfectly acceptable method for liposuction, the dermatologist won’t be able to extract as much fat as the plastic surgeon, and the patient is likely to experience more discomfort and sometimes pain.

 Before you undergo liposuction, be honest with your surgeon about your current state of health and lifestyle.
 Tell them about any drugs you use, whether legal or illegal, and any medical conditions that you have.
-Failing to tell your surgeon about something important could lead to complications during surgery, one of which as mentioned earlier, is death.

-By being honest with your liposuction surgeon there won’t be any surprises during the procedure, as the surgeon will have prepared specifically to meet your individual requirements so that the risk of complications occurring can be kept to a minimum.
+By being honest with your surgeon there won’t be any surprises during the procedure, as the surgeon will have prepared specifically to meet your individual requirements so that the risk of complications occurring can be kept to a minimum.

 Risks & Complications

-Liposuction is considered to be a relatively safe form of cosmetic surgery, but this largely depends on your cosmetic surgeon and whether they are performing the procedure following safe guidelines.
+Liposuction is considered to be a relatively safe form of cosmetic surgery, but this largely depends on your surgeon and whether they are performing the procedure following safe guidelines.

-You should not experience any of these complications if you go to a respected cosmetic surgeon, as these sorts of mistakes are most likely to happen when liposuction is carried out by an untrained or inexperienced nurse or physician.
+You should not experience any of these complications if you go to a respected plastic surgeon, as these sorts of mistakes are most likely to happen when liposuction is carried out by an untrained or inexperienced nurse or physician.

 Short Term Risks